RHIT-CSSE/csse332/ClassMaterials/Exam2Prep/exam2guide.md

 You should plan to practice using the [sample exams available here](../../SampleExams/).

-Be sure to time yourself (170 minutes to do paper part + computer part)
+Be sure to time yourself (160 minutes to do computer part + 50 minutes to do paper part)

 # Paper Part